charlescoudrais/bugstome/README.md

 bugsme
 ======

+Soon!

+Zend Framework 1 based Project Manager (bug tracking, tasks manager...).

 It will be an open source... when done!

-Project Manager (bug tracking, tasks manager...).